StanfordASL/GMT/README.md

 Only a group cost threshold factor (lambda) of 1 is implemented for the kinodynamic planning problem, but an example of arbitrary values is shown for the geometric planning problem in `geometricGMT.cu`.
 The extension should be relatively straight forward.
 If using a known value of lambda (i.e., once you decide on a value for your problem based on the desire for speed or low-cost), it is likely most performant to hardcode the data structures (as I have done for 1 here).

-Obstacles are currently hardcoded, but with nearly no speed penalty, these can be added at runtime (as can initial and goal states).

 The collision checker is currently fairly basic, in that it only performs a broadphase AABB check for obstacles.
 It can however be replaced as needed.

 ## Contact